Earth / Zemlia

 Semen Svashenko, Stepan Shkurat, Yuliia Solntseva, Elena Maksimova, Vladimir Mikhailov, Mykola Nademskyi, Petro Masokha

-Zemlya is a cultural phenomenon, where the quintessence of the Ukrainian spirit and universal meanings of human existence is concentrated.
-The images of the film became an integral part of the lexicon of world cinematography and acquired iconic status in the media system of our country.
+Earth is a cultural phenomenon in which the quintessence of the Ukrainian spirit is concentrated together with universal meanings of human existence.
+Images from the film have become integral components in the lexicon of world cinematic art and have acquired symbolic status in the media system of our country.